 An Electrocardiogram (ECG or EKG) is a simple painless noninvasive test offered at the New York Cardiac Diagnostic Center in Manhattan.
 An ECG records the rhythm and electrical activity of the heart.
-The cardiologist, Dr. Steven Reisman, may recommend an ECG for patients who may be at risk of heart disease because there is a family history of heart disease, or because they smoke, are overweight, or have diabetes, high cholesterol or high blood pressure.
+The cardiologist close by you, Dr. Steven Reisman, may recommend an ECG for patients who may be at risk of heart disease because there is a family history of heart disease, or because they smoke, are overweight, or have diabetes, high cholesterol or high blood pressure.
 Additionally, a primary doctor may recommend an ECG if a patient is experiencing symptoms such as chest pain, shortness of breath, dizziness, fainting, or fast or irregular heartbeats (palpitations).
 ECGs are often performed to monitor the health of patients who have been diagnosed with heart problems, to help assess artificial cardiac pacemakers or to monitor the effects of certain medications on the heart.

 During the ECG test electrodes will be attached to your arms, legs and chest.
 The electrodes (sticky patches applied with a gel) will connect to some wires to help detect and conduct the electrical currents of your heart.
 This important test normally only takes a few minutes.

-The cardiologist will be look for a consistent, even heart rhythm and a heart rate between 50 and 100 beats a minute.
+The cardiologist will look for a consistent, even heart rhythm and a heart rate between 50 and 100 beats a minute.

 The NYC Cardiologist, Dr. Steven Reisman, may use an ECG to detect: